 (c)(1)(D) A statement of the reason why the appeal may materially advance the termination of the litigation.

-(c)(2) If the appeal is subject to assignment by the Supreme Court to the Court of Appeals, the phrase "Subject to assignment to the Court of Appeals" shall appear immediately under the title of the document, i.e. Petition for Permission to Appeal.
-Appellant may then set forth in the petition a concise statement why the Supreme Court should decide the case.
+(c)(2) If the petition is subject to assignment by the Supreme Court to the Court of Appeals, the phrase “Subject to assignment to the Court of Appeals” must appear immediately under the title of the document, i.e. Petition for Permission to Appeal.
+Petitioner may then set forth in the petition a concise statement why the Supreme Court should decide the case.

-(c)(3) The petitioner shall attach a copy of the order of the trial court from which an appeal is sought and any related findings of fact and conclusions of law and opinion.
+(c)(3) The petitioner must attach a copy of the trial court’s order from which an appeal is sought and any related findings of fact and conclusions of law and opinion.
 Other documents that may be relevant to determining whether to grant permission to appeal may be referenced by identifying trial court docket entries of the documents.

 (d) Page limitation.
-A petition for permission to appeal shall not exceed 20 pages, excluding table of contents, if any, and the addenda.
+A petition for permission to appeal must not exceed 20 pages, excluding table of contents, if any, and the addenda.

 (g) Grant of permission.
 An appeal from an interlocutory order may be granted only if it appears that the order involves substantial rights and may materially affect the final decision or that a determination of the correctness of the order before final judgment will better serve the administration and interests of justice.
-The order permitting the appeal may set forth the particular issue or point of law which will be considered and may be on such terms, including the filing of a bond for costs and damages, as the appellate court may determine.
-The clerk of the appellate court shall immediately give the parties and trial court notice by mail or by electronic order of any order granting or denying the petition.
-If the petition is granted, the appeal shall be deemed to have been filed and docketed by the granting of the petition.
-All proceedings subsequent to the granting of the petition shall be as, and within the time required, for appeals from final judgments except that no docketing statement shall be filed under Rule 9 unless the court otherwise orders, and no cross-appeal may be filed under rule 4(d).
+The order permitting the appeal may set forth the particular issue or point of law that will be considered and may be on such terms, including requiring a bond for costs and damages, as the appellate court may determine.
+The appellate court clerk will immediately give the parties and trial court notice of any order granting or denying the petition.
+If the petition is granted, the appeal will be deemed to have been filed and docketed by the granting of the petition.
+All proceedings after the petition is granted will be as and within the time required, for appeals from final judgments except that no docketing statement under Rule 9 is required unless the court otherwise orders, and no cross-appeal may be filed under rule 4(d).

 (h) Stays pending interlocutory review.
 The appellate court will not consider an application for a stay pending disposition of an interlocutory appeal until the petitioner has filed a petition for interlocutory appeal.